PaperMC/velocitypowered.com/docs/developers/event-api.md

 }
 ```

-NORMAL is the default value if you do not specify an order.
+`NORMAL` is the default value if you do not specify an order.

 ## Registering listeners

-While your main plugin class is automatically registered, you will need to register with the EventManager any other listeners you have:
+Velocity automatically registers your main plugin class as an event listener.
+This is handy for initialization and for simple plugins, but for more complex plugins, you will want to separate your event handlers from the main plugin class.
+To do so, you will need to register with the EventManager any other listeners you have:

+The event system supports registering an object as a listener (allowing you to use `@Subscribe` to mark event handlers) or registering functional listeners.

+### Registering an object as a listener

 ```java
 server.getEventManager().register(plugin, listener);
 ```

-Both parameters are `Object`, first the instance of your plugin, second the listener to register.
+Both parameters are `Object`.
+The first argument is your plugin's object, and the second argument should be the listener to register.
 For example:

 ```java
 @Plugin(id = "myfirstplugin", name = "My Plugin", version = "0.1.0", dependencies = {@Dependency(id = "wonderplugin")})